madanyc/workfront-learn.en/help/workfront-proof/upload-proofs/convert-a-document-to-a-proof.md

 ---
 title: How to Convert a Document to a Proof
-description: Learn how to generate a proof of a document that already exists in [!DNL Adobe Workfront], add a workflow to a proof, and add or edit a workflow after proof creation.
+description: Learn how to generate a proof of a document that already exists in [!DNL  ], add a workflow to a proof, and add or edit a workflow after proof creation.
 activity: use
 feature: Workfront Proof
 type: Tutorial